-PBU 405 Management Accounting (3)

-This course is designed to help present and potential managers practice making management decisions using internally generated accounting and other operational and economic information.
+PBU 405 Management Accounting (3) This course is designed to help present and potential managers practice making management decisions using internally generated accounting and other operational and economic information.
 Topics include cost-volume-profit analysis, cost behavior, relevant costs for decision making, operational budgeting, and performance evaluation techniques.

-PBU 406 Finance for Managers I (3)

-The finance function is taking on increasing importance in today's businesses.
-This course is designed to help present and potential managers make capital investment decisions with the use of spreadsheets developed in class.
-In addition spreadsheets will be used to forecast and manage working capital.
+PBU 406 Finance for Managers I (3) of spreadsheets developed in class.
+In addition linear programming. spreadsheets will be used to forecast and manage working capital.

-PBU 407 Organizational Behavior (3)

-A study of the principles and application of organizational theory, including individual motivation, group dynamics, interpersonal communication, leadership, organizational design, conflicts, and job satisfaction.
+PBU 407 Organizational Behavior (3) organizational theory, including individual motivation, group dynamics, interpersonal communication, leadership, organizational design, conflicts, and job satisfaction.

-PBU 408 (E) Business Law and Ethics (3)

-This course will discuss the origin, nature, and growth of law and the role that law plays in modern business.
+PBU 408 E: Business Law and Ethics (3) growth of law and the role that law plays in modern business.
 It will further examine the way that ethical reasoning is used in practical business activities.

-PBU 409 Marketing for Managers (3)

-By using both a simulation exercise and the textbook, the world of marketing is examined from a manager's viewpoint.
-Emphasis is placed on strategy which includes target market selection, determining an appropriate promotion, price and distribution mix, positioning and creating a competitive advantage.
+PBU 409 Marketing for Managers (3)By using both a simulation exercise and the textbook, the world of marketing is examined from a manager's viewpoint.
+Emphasis is placed on strategy which includes target market selection, determining an appropriate promotion, price competitive advantage.